Richard Ravitch: Career

 Moving back to private industry, Ravitch was hired in November 1991 by the Major League Baseball owners as head of their Player Relations Committee, the chief labor negotiator for the owners, at an annual salary of $750,000.
 Although some critics claimed he was hired as a "union buster" against the Major League Baseball Players Association, he rejected that characterization.
-Koch, who had been mayor of New York while Ravitch ran the M.T.A., called that description "foolish" and described Ravitch as a "Renaissance man".
+Ed Koch, who had been mayor of New York while Ravitch ran the M.T.A., called that description "foolish" and described Ravitch as a "Renaissance man".
 During 1994 negotiations between the owners and the players, a primary negotiating point was the owners' desire for a salary cap, which the union resisted.
 The negotiations were not successful in avoiding the 1994–95 Major League Baseball strike, which ended the 1994 baseball season and resulted in cancellation of the 1994 World Series.
 The players' union held Ravitch partly responsible for causing the strike, which others thought was an unfair accusation.
 After the strike started, owners began relying less on Ravitch as a negotiator, and he resigned from the position in December 1994.
 He was replaced by Randy Levine as the owners' representative in 1995.

 In 1995, New York Mayor Rudolph Giuliani picked Ravitch to become the new chancellor of the city's school system, but Ravitch withdrew his name from consideration because he said he believed the school system needed major structural reform.

 Ravitch and Susan Molinari were appointed co-chairs of the 22-member Millennial Housing Commission, when it was established by the United States Congress in 2000.
 The commission was charged with making recommendations to Congress regarding ways to increase affordable housing.
-In 2003, he and Molinari were awarded with the "Housing Person of the Year" award by the National Housing Conference.
+In 2003, he and Molinari were awarded the "Housing Person of the Year" award by the National Housing Conference.

 In 2004, Ravitch became a partner in Ravitch, Rice & Company, and was the chairman of both the AFL-CIO Housing Investment Trust's Board of Trustees, and the AFL-CIO Building Investment Trust's advisory board.
-He was appointed by Paterson in 2008 to assist in fixing the finances of the MTA, and was a delegate for Barack Obama in the 2008 election.
+He was appointed by New York governor David Paterson in 2008 to assist in fixing the finances of the MTA, and was a delegate for Barack Obama in the 2008 election.